rdazvd/reactnd-project-would-you-rather-starter/README.md

 ### Seeing the leaderboard

-To see a leaderboard, click on the Leaderboard option.
+To see a leaderboard, click on the Leaderboard option at the top navigation bar.
 It will show a rank of users based on the sum of created questions and submitted answers.

 ### Creating a new question